tomcl/hlp22docs/Team2.md

 *as for symbol above, list initial names of functions in initial line order and who is responsible*

 ### Buswire changes

+isClose, posIsClose - rx319

+// Adding type converters to make sure BusWire1 and BusWire3 are able to use RI types but able to interface with old types modelToRI - dc2619

+foldOverRISegs - dc2619

+updateSegJumpsWithRIModel - dc2619

 ## Other Module Changes